-Amy and Danny Post of Palmdale, California, adopted their son Alex from Russia when he was 8 years old.
+Amy and Danny of Palmdale, California, adopted their son Alex from Russia when he was 8 years old.
 Alex was born with arthrogryposis, which is characterized by multiple joint contractures (stiff joints).

 Alex’s arms and legs were both severely contracted.
 He was unable to move his fingers or elbows, and his feet were very curved.
 Alex was in constant pain and his ability to move was greatly reduced by the condition.
-The Post family already had some involvement with Shriners Hospitals for Children — Los Angeles and its expert care in pediatric orthopaedics, before they adopted Alex.
+The family already had some involvement with Shriners Hospitals for Children — Los Angeles and its expert care in pediatric orthopaedics, before they adopted Alex.

-Their 18-year-old son, Ryan, received care for osteogenesis imperfecta at the hospital and the Posts had been very pleased with his treatment.
+Their 18-year-old son, Ryan, received care for osteogenesis imperfecta at the hospital and they had been very pleased with his treatment.
 During one of Ryan’s hospital visits, Amy was able to make an appointment for Alex with Kathryn Doughty, M.D., an orthopaedic surgeon.
 After a careful examination, Dr. Doughty offered Alex, then 11 years old, three possible options for the care of his feet.